Let's learn more about olives with this quick guide.

 Olives originated in Greece, about ten millennia ago.
 People found them bitter and hard.
 Were they truly so?
 Not really: Cure them properly, treat them right, and here they magically turn into a feast for all senses, a treasure of Mediterranean color, texture and flavor.

 We pick the best fruits of Kalamon, Chalkidiki, Amfissis and other ancient Greek varieties.
-We cure them as to let time take the bitterness away, and turn them them into brown-golden feasts of Mediterranean taste.
+We cure them so as to let time take the bitterness away, and turn them them into brown-golden feasts of Mediterranean taste.

 This turns them into a bouquet so unique that each single olive has its own story, color, texture and taste.
 In Latrovalis’ Greek natural olives you may find the essence of Greek gastronomy in a ready-to-eat package!